The Anatomy of Learning: Leveraging Relationships to Inspire Engagement & Rigor*

 What kind of cues does your online course send your students?
-Join us for a fireside chat about why cultivating trust in an online course is foundational to supporting our racially and culturally diverse students, especially in times of trauma.
+Engage with this fireside chat to gain insights from CCC online educators about why cultivating trust in an online course is foundational to supporting our racially and culturally diverse students, especially in times of trauma.
 We will discuss strategies for building trust at a distance, as well as highlight deal-breakers that should be avoided.

 Import the Getting to Know You Survey into Your Course